petrzivny/symfony-react-skeleton/README.md

 This project covers common (repetitive) parts of most greenfield projects.
 Fully functional and communicating BE and FE parts via REST, CI pipeline with robust tests and helm deployment.

 On top of it you will receive BE, FE and DevOps best practices already implemented.
-You software development team can follow these guidance to deliver sustainable and maintainable top quality product.
+You software development team can follow these guidelines to deliver sustainable and maintainable top quality product.

 Don't forget to give the project a star!